 How to use flavoring agents

 Solid powder flavoring agents are added in the blending stage of dry granulation or after wet granulation during tablet manufacturing.
 Flavoring oils and liquid synthetic flavors are coated to get dry flavors powder.
 While during only wet granulation, liquid flavoring agents or flavor oil are added.
 More frequently liquid flavoring agents are used in a pharmaceutical liquid dosage form and topical pharmaceutical dosage form such as cold cream.
 Flavoring agents may be used individually or in a combination of two or more flavoring agents in a different ratio.
-Approximate 0.5% to 0.75% liquid flavoring agents or flavor oil is used without interfering with tablet characters.
+Approximate 0.5% to 0.75% liquid flavoring agents or flavor oil are used without interfering with tablet characters.

 Classification of Flavoring Agents